Probate Q&A Series

 Key Steps at a Glance

-• Prepare and file the Petition for Termination (G.S.
+• Prepare and file the petition for restoration to competency (G.S.
 35A-1264).

 • Attend the hearing and present your case.

-• Obtain the judge’s order ending the guardianship.
+• Obtain the order restoring competency.

 Contact Pierce Law Group for Help